-As at 31 December 2023, the Fund has investments with credit ratings ranging from A to BBB- except for investment in units of mutual funds.
+As at 31 December 2023, the Fund has investments with credit ratings ranging from A to BBB-.

 The cash and bank balances and investments carried at amortized cost are held with counterparties having strong credit rating, and hence, low credit risk.
 Therefore, ECL is immaterial.